Interstitial Cystitis (Painful Bladder Syndrome)

 Definition & Facts

 Interstitial cystitis (IC) is a chronic, or long-lasting, condition that causes painful urinary symptoms.
-Researchers don’t know the exact cause of IC.
+Between 4 and 12 million people in the United States may have IC.

 Symptoms & Causes

-People with interstitial cystitis (IC) have discomfort, pressure, tenderness, or pain in the bladder, lower abdomen, and pelvic area.
-Symptoms vary from person to person, may come and go, and can change in each person as time goes on.
+People with IC have discomfort, pressure, tenderness, or pain in the bladder, lower abdomen, and pelvic area.
+Symptoms vary among people, may come and go, and can change over time.

 Diagnosis